The Collected Works of C. G. Jung: Vol 14. Mysterium Coniunctionis

-Mysterium Coniunctionis, subtitled An Inquiry into the Separation and Synthesis of Psychic Opposites in Alchemy, is Volume 14 in The Collected Works, and was published in 1970 by Princeton University Press in the US and by Routledge and Kegan Paul in the UK.
+Mysterium Coniunctionis, subtitled An Inquiry into the Separation and Synthesis of Psychic Opposites in Alchemy, was published in 1955-56 in German, and in 1963 in English.
+The definitive edition, Volume 14 in The Collected Works, was published in 1970 by Princeton University Press in the US and by Routledge and Kegan Paul in the UK.
 Completed in his 81st year, it is Jung's last major work on the synthesis of opposites in alchemy and psychology.